Hamilton cycles in random geometric graphs: Proof of Theorem Proof of Theorem 3

-Let $s=r_-/\sqrt 8$.
-We tessellate the box $S_n$ with small squares of side length $s$.
+Let $s=r_-/\sqrt8$.
+We tessellate the box $S_n$ with small squares of side length~$s$.
 (Since we are proving only this weaker result our tesselation does not need to be very fine.)
-By the choice of $s$ and the bound on $r_-$ any two points in neighbouring or diagonally neighbouring squares are joined in $G$.
-Also, by the bound on $r_+$ no two points in squares with centres at distance more than $(66 \sqrt 5+2)s<150s$ are joined.
-Let $D=10^4$; we have that no two points in squares with centres distance $Ds$ apart are joined.
+By the choice of $s$ and the bound on $r_-$ any two points in neighboring or diagonally neighbouring squares are joined in $G$.
+Also, by the bound on $r_+$ no two points in squares with centers at distance more than $(66 \sqrt 5+2)s<150s$ are joined.
+Let $D=10^4$; we have that no two points in squares with centers distance $Ds$ apart are joined.